 AMD Ryzen 3 3250U

-The AMD Ryzen 3 3250U is a mobile Dual-Core-SoC that was announced in January 2019.
-It combines two Zen+ cores (with SMT / Hyperthreading so running 4 threads) clocked at 2.6 - 3.5 GHz with a Radeon RX Vega 3 graphics card with 3 CUs (192 Shaders) clocked at up to 1,200 MHz.
+The AMD Ryzen 3 3250U is a dual-core SoC that was announced in 2020.
+The Ryzen 3 features two Zen cores (with SMT support for a total of 4 threads) clocked at 2.6 GHz to 3.5 GHz and a Radeon RX Vega 3 graphics adapter with 3 CUs (192 unified shaders) clocked at up to 1,200 MHz.
 The default TDP is 15 W which makes the Ryzen a good fit for thin mid-range laptops.
-The difference to the older Ryzen 3 3200U is only the reduced maximum temperature specification of 95 versus 105°C) being the only difference betwen the two.
+The specifications are similar to the older Ryzen 3 3200U with the lower max. operating temperature (95 °C versus 105 °C) being the only difference betwen the two.

 |Series||AMD Picasso (Ryzen 3000 APU)|

 |Series: Picasso (Ryzen 3000 APU) Zen|

 |Number of Cores / Threads||2 / 4|

 |Power Consumption (TDP = Thermal Design Power)||15 Watt|